pymor/school_website_2025/pages/about.md

 The pyMOR School 2025 is organized by:

-- Hendrik Kleikamp (University of Münster)
+- Hendrik Kleikamp (University of Graz)
 - Petar Mlinarić (University of Zagreb)
 - Stephan Rave (University of Münster)
 - Jens Saak (MPI Magdeburg)